An Introduction to Geometric Topology: Geometry of hyperbolic space

-is strictly convex; it is proper if and only if the lines are ultraparallel. \end{prop} \begin{proof} The function $d$ is clearly continuous, hence to prove its convexity it suffices to show that
+is strictly convex; it is proper if and only if the lines are ultraparallel. \end{prop} \begin{proof} With our identifications we have $(x,y) \in \matR \times \matR$.
+The function $d$ is clearly continuous, hence to prove its convexity it suffices to show that